-The Globe ran an article about re-introducing rent control (for residential occupants) now after the idea was narrowly voted down in a state referendum in 1994.
-Rent control in our current capitalist system of housing, is an inherently divisive issue that pits owners of one or a few rental units against tenants.
+The Globe ran an article about re-introducing residential rent control (for residential occupants, not for small businesses renting space) now after the idea was narrowly voted down in a state referendum in 1994.
+Residential rent control in our current capitalist system of housing is an inherently divisive issue that pits owners of one or a few rental units against tenants.

 The typical such owner is not a rich person, but one who has invested their small life savings in some rental property and relies on the income from it to live modestly, often after having retired from a working class job.
 Many working class people in Boston bought their first home by taking out a large mortgage from a bank to buy a "triple decker"--a common (in Boston) form of housing consisting of three units each on its own floor.
 The new owner would live in one unit and rent the other two out in order to pay the mortgage with that rental income.

 Debates about residential rent control frame the conflicting sides as the owner versus the renter with the former obviously opposed to rent control and the latter obviously favoring it.
 When framed this way (as the mass media always do) the debate cannot be anything other than divisive, pitting owners versus renters.

 If, however, the debate were framed to be a conflict between the interests of the banks versus both the owners and renters, then it would be clear that both the owners and renters would be much better off if we had egalitarianism, and only the bankers would be worse off.